AElfProject/AElf/docs-sphinx/tutorials/boot-sequence/cross-chain/request-new-side-chain.md

 ```

-When running the script, the **createSideChain** will be executed and automatically will run through the full process of creating the side-chain.
+When running the script, the **createSideChain** will be executed and automatically will run through the full process of creating the side chain.

 ## Creation of the side chain